Executive Master’s (MPSA)

-Step 2: Click here to fill and complete the online application form.
+Step 2: Click here to fill out and complete the online application form.

 Step 3: Submit your application.

 - Applicants must hold BA, BS or Post-graduate degree from an accredited institution of higher learning.

 2. Alternatively, an official letter from an academic institution certifying that English language was the medium of instruction and that the applicant has sufficient English language proficiency to participate in the programme.

 3. If the applicant cannot provide proof of English proficiency as in (1 or 2), s/he will be required to take an English proficiency test at Addis Ababa University [if admitted].